 Today, we face, collectively, an entirely new set of challenges as we come slowly out of the COVID-19 pandemic and begin the task of rebuilding our society.
 CCNY, from its very inception, was based on the proposition that we would never be as strong, democratic or dynamic as we need to be unless we harness the talents of the whole people.
 Never is that vision more essential than in times of great national need.
-Our city, and our national and global societies, need the talents under whatever circumstances we will confront together.
+Our city, and our national and global societies, need the talent inherent in each of you and we're dedicated to developing those talents under whatever circumstances we will confront together.